 Where do you start when you need to put together your cap table?
 We’ll give you a template to use as a starting point.
-But we’ll also show you why a cap table spreadsheet will eventually lead to suicide, and what you can do to prevent it.

 What is the best cap table template?

 When you start a new company, you need a way to keep track of who owns what.

 The natural place to start is a spreadsheet.
 Seasoned entrepreneurs might start from scratch, but most founders begin with some sort of cap table template.
 (However, more and more people are defaulting to an online platform like Shareworks Startup Edition.)

 You can find plenty of templates out there.
 Some are good for modeling a new round, others are better for analyzing exit scenarios, while others are simply meant to show the basic ownership structure of the company.

 Accurately Tracking Ownership is More Important than You May Realize

 The best template for you might depend on your objective.
 But in most cases, I would say that the best template will accurately depict the company’s ownership.